MicrosoftDocs/ATADocs/ATPDocs/atp-activities-filtering-mcas.md

 ## Filter Azure ATP activities in Cloud App Security

-Azure ATP activities can be accessed from the main Cloud App Security **Investigate** menu by selecting the **Activity log** sub-menu, or from the **Alerts** menu by status, category, severity, application, user name or policy.
+Azure ATP activities can be accessed from the main Cloud App Security **Investigate** menu by selecting the **Activity log** submenu, or from the **Alerts** menu by status, category, severity, application, user name, or policy.

 To access Azure ATP activities by user: